ksilin/advent-of-flink-2024/13_case.md

 2024-12-12T14:59:59.999Z 274       277          1940
 2024-12-12T15:00:59.999Z 362       330          2308
 ```
 And that's already it for today.
+As always (so far), the examples in here are runnable out of the box on [Confluent Cloud](https://confluent.cloud).